Rabadunk/flask-world-temperature/README.md

 ## Updates

 Currently the website looks really unaesthetic with low level funcitonality.
-I really want to change how it looks as it's way too plain and also the way it works because people dont enter city and country name to find weather on that place.
+I really want to change how it looks as it's way too plain and also the way it works because people dont enter city and country name to find weather at that place.
 Also the website doesn't handle errors very well.

 ### Here are a few screenshots: